zjunlp/SkillNet-Gym/README.md

 The pipeline focuses on three key steps:

-1. Subgraph Sampling
+**1. Subgraph Sampling**
 Instead of testing isolated skills, SkillNet-Gym samples skill-centered subgraphs that capture realistic workflows involving:

-multiple interacting skills,
+- multiple interacting skills,
-executable entities such as files, datasets, APIs, or databases, supporting documents such as manuals, references, and tutorials.
+- executable entities such as files, datasets, APIs, or databases,
+- supporting documents such as manuals, references, and tutorials.
-This allows each task to reflect a real operational context rather than a standalone capability.
+- This allows each task to reflect a real operational context rather than a standalone capability.

-2. Task Instance Synthesis
+**2. Task Instance Synthesis**
 For each sampled subgraph, SkillNet-Gym automatically generates:

-a natural language instruction, a context pack with relevant documents and entity snapshots, an executable environment with required artifacts, a reference solution sketch or oracle signal.
+- a natural language instruction,
+- a context pack with relevant documents and entity snapshots,
-Because tasks are synthesized from structured graph relations, they naturally preserve cross-skill dependencies, tool usage patterns, and artifact flow.

-3. Verification
+- an executable environment with required artifacts,
+- a reference solution sketch or oracle signal.

+**3. Quality Control**
 Each synthesized task is paired with automatic verification signals, such as:

-execution-based checks,
+- execution-based checks,
-artifact validation,
+- artifact validation,
-test-case evaluation against oracle outputs.
+- test-case evaluation against oracle outputs.

 This ensures that generated tasks are not only diverse and realistic, but also objective and reproducible for agent evaluation.

 Overall, the task synthesis pipeline enables SkillNet-Gym to benchmark agents on graph-grounded, multi-step, and continuously refreshable workflows, moving beyond static handcrafted task collections.